-For example, many boxing divisions are around a 3kg range, so if you're looking to move from super middleweight to light heavyweight, even a couple of kilos could take you there.
+For example, many boxing divisions are around a 6-pound range, so if you're looking to move from upper middleweight to light heavyweight, even a couple pounds could take you there.
 The same goes for wrestling, combat sports like MMA, powerlifting and bodybuilding.
-Even without a specific weight target, some athletes find that body composition—which means the percentage of fat, bone and muscle—can help with aerodynamics in activities such as swimming and cycling.
+Even without a specific weight target, some athletes find that body composition — which means the percentage of fat, bone and muscle — can help with aerodynamics in activities such as swimming and cycling.

 Playing around with body composition may be helpful if you're interested in switching up your competitive advantages, or simply want to see if the strategy helps your overall performance, regardless of the sport or activity.

 RELATED: What Are the Best Foods for Bulking?

 In terms of the best approach to do this in a thoughtful (and healthy) way, bulking and cutting can offer some structure, according to Kacie Vavrek, M.S., R.D., a sports nutritionist at The Ohio State University Wexner Medical Center.
 Although these terms are usually associated with bodybuilders, the type of tactics they use can apply to any fitness endeavor.

 "You don't need to be a bodybuilder to bulk or cut," she says.
 "Any recreational gym-goer can bulk or cut, it's just a matter of adjusting calorie intake and ensuring nutrient needs are met in combination with exercise tailored to those specific goals."

 Pro Tip: Think Body Fat Percentage Over the Number on the Scale

 Although sports such as boxing or wrestling use scale weight for competition, the better strategy when looking at everyday performance is body composition, says Vavrek.
 Instead of simply adding or losing weight, the focus will be on increasing muscle mass and lowering body fat percentage.